The Education and Clergy Development Division of The Wesleyan Church:

 Director of Spanish Ministry Education and Clergy Care

 La Reverenda Johanna Chacón Rugh es una ministra ordenada de La Iglesia Wesleyana.
-Ella actualmente sirve como Superintendente Asistente del Distrito Hispano del Suroeste de La IW.
-Como Superintendente Asistente ella ha podido desarrollar una serie de proyectos para el avance de la JDDM y ha podido proveer apoyo a las iglesias y pastores dentro del distrito.
-Por su labor en el desarrollo de Estudiantes Ministeriales dentro del distrito, se le pidió servir como Directora Asociada del DBMD y Formación Profesional junto con un equipo de líderes hispanos bajo la División de Educación y Desarrollo del Clero en la IW y de esta forma poder ayudar a otros Estudiantes Ministeriales Hispanos fuera de su distrito.
+Ella sirvió como Superintendente Asistente del Distrito Hispano del Suroeste de La IW.
+En dicha posición pudo desarrollar una serie de proyectos para el avance de la JDDM y proveer apoyo a las iglesias y pastores dentro del distrito.
+Ella actualmente trabaja en con la División de Educación y Desarrollo Ministerial como Directora de Educación Ministerial y Cuidado del Clero de La Iglesia Wesleyana.
+Desde esta plataforma, tanto ella junto con un equipo de líderes hispanos dan apoyo y dirección a nuestros Estudiantes Ministeriales Hispanos de cada Distrito.
 Su pasión es servir al Señor en cualquier área posible como una líder que anima a cada miembro a dar lo mejor para el Reino, especialmente el continuar promoviendo el ministerio de la mujer en todas las áreas de la iglesia.

 Rev. Johanna Chacon Rugh is an ordained minister of The Wesleyan Church.
-She currently serves as the Assistant to the District Superintendent of the Distrito Hispano del Suroeste of TWC.
-As ADS she has been able to develop several projects for the advancement of the DBMD and she has been able to provide support to the churches and pastors within the district.
-Because of her work in the development of Ministerial Students within the district, she has been asked to serve as the Associate Chair of DBMD and Professional Formation along with a team of Hispanic leaders under the Division of Education and Clergy Development of TWC.
-In this way, she can provide help to other Hispanic Ministerial Students outside her district.
-Her passion is to serve the Lord in any way possible as an encouraging leader to each member, especially to continue promoting the ministry of women in all the areas of the church.
+She served as the Assistant District Superintendent of the Distrito Hispano del Suroeste of TWC.
+As ADS she was able to develop several projects for the advancement of the DBMD and to provide support to the churches and pastors within the district.
+She currently works for the Division of Education and Clergy Care of The Wesleyan Church.
+From this platform, she along with a team of Hispanic leaders provide direction and support to the Hispanic Ministerial Students from every district.
+Her passion is to serve the Lord in any way possible as an encouraging leader to each member to give the best of themselves for the Kingdom, especially to continue promoting the ministry of women in all the areas of the church.

 Director, The Gathering & Special Events